Im-Himanshu/Data-ScientistPrep/Competitive_Programming_Learning_Notes.md

    - Write the operations on paper before coding.
    - Clearly outline the line-by-line operations to avoid confusion during implementation.

+3. use defaultdict for dictionary and hashmap in python
+   - Default dict doesn't raise keyError when it is not present so lots of boundary cases are handled by default
+   - With the `{}` type default dict in python we always have to search over keys if the given key is present or not, which makes computation time higher.
 ---

 ### Tricks for Linked Lists